oracle-quickstart/oci-netfoundry/README.md

 # NetFoundry Quick Start Guide

 This Quick Start Guide is intended to provide an example of how Oracle Cloud Infrastructure users can quickly deploy NetFoundry Edge Router software within OCI.
-This quickstart template can be used to accelerate the deployment of NetFoundry Edge Routers into your tenancy by creating a Resource Manager Deployment and saving the associated Terraform file for repeatable use.
+This quickstart template can be used to accelerate the deployment of NetFoundry Edge Routers into your tenancy with a customized Terraform deployment.

-This quickstart guide will provide links that deploy into OCI and configure resources within the NetFoundry NaaS Platform.
+This quickstart guide will provide links to the repositories and associated documentation for deployment.
+The deployment scripts also include the implemnetation of a Load Balancer for NetFoundry network ingress for non-zitified hosts.

 ## Oracle Cloud with NetFoundry